dotnet/csharplang/proposals/low-level-struct-improvements.md

 then the *safe-to-escape* of the return will be the current scope
 - Else the *safe-to-escape* will be the outside the method scope

-Lets examine these rules in the context of samples to better understand their impact.
+Let's examine these rules in the context of samples to better understand their impact.

 ```cs